ghoomfrog/silili/README.md

 If the group has three sounds and ends in a vowel, that vowel is represented with a text-bubble-shaped lillie next the main lillie, with the vowel determining its mouth shape.

-If the word that a lillie belongs to is supposed to come after an opening quote, the lillie's face should be closer to the right.
+If the word that a lillie belongs to is supposed to come after an opening quote, or if it's the only word in a quote, the lillie's face should be closer to the right.
 And if the word is supposed to come before a closing quote, the lillie's face should be closer to the left.

 If the word that a lillie belongs to is supposed to come before a comma, the lillie should have a lowered arm to the right of the viewer.